zach1020/new-chat/README.md

 # New Chat

+# New Chat
-## A script that allows you to have a conversation with ChatGPT in the terminal AND hear ChatGPT's responses spoken
+## A script that allows you to have a spoken conversation with OpenAI's Text AI

 ### Install Dependencies
+- Mac: `brew install portaudio flac`
+- Ubuntu: `sudo apt install python3-pyaudio`
-- `pip install openai gtts python-vlc pyaudio SpeechRecognition`
+- Both: `pip install pyaudio openai`
-- You need to have VLC installed on your system to run this program
-- You probably need to use Linux (tested on Ubuntu)
+- Works on Mac and Ubuntu Linux

 ### Getting the API Key
 - You need an OpenAI API key of your own for this program to work